Feature / One Question Interviews

 Flenser (2018)

 This deviant punk/industrial hybrid sprout onto the scene in 2014 with their EP Gentrification I: The Morning After the Night We Raped Death, introducing their aggressive, noisy and extravagant sound.
 However, it was their debut record End Position that saw them produce a succinct and complete offering presenting their full vision.
-Street Sects arrived with an intense and furious perspective, releasing an album … Read more
+Street Sects arrived with an intense and furious perspective, … Read more

 Street Sects